univention/univention-corporate-server/doc/manual/windows/index.rst

 Incoming trust relationships with other Active Directory domains are configurable.
-In this setup the external Active Directory domain trusts authentication decisions of the UCS domain (Windows trusts UCS) so that UCS users can log in to systems and Active Directory backed services in the Windows domain (see :ref:`windows-trust`).
+In this setup the external Active Directory domain trusts authentication decisions of the UCS domain (Windows trusts UCS) so that UCS users can sign in to systems and Active Directory backed services in the Windows domain (see :ref:`windows-trust`).
 Outgoing trusts with Active Directory domain (UCS trusts Windows) are not supported currently.